 Return a BPatch_function for the C++-mangled function name defined in the module corresponding to the invoking BPatch_module, or NULL if it does not define the function.

-If the includeUninstrumentable flag (incUninstrumentable) is set, the returned table of procedures will include uninstrumentable functions.
+If the incUninstrumentable flag is set, the returned table of procedures will include uninstrumentable functions.
 The default behavior is to omit these functions.

 '''

 size_t getAddressWidth()

 '''